Christchurch: Bargates, High Street, and Castle Street

-I took most of these photos in the late afternoon of May 1st, and a morning and two early afternoons in June 2020 in Christchurch on the Dorset coast.
-I took the May photos with my usual Fujifilm FinePix HS50 EXR zoom ‘bridge’ camera.
-I took the June photos with a new (pre-owned) Fujifilm X100F fixed lens compact.
+I took these photos in 2020.
+The photos I took in May used a Fujifilm FinePix HS50 EXR zoom camera.
+I took the remaining photos with a newer Fujifilm X100F fixed lens compact.
 Both are electronic cameras despite the film part of the name Fujifilm.

-I have also included a photo from 2018 and one from 1996, the latter taken with a film camera shortly after my mother died in December 1995.
+I have also included a photo from 1996 taken with a film camera.

-The sequence starts from the railway bridge where Fairmile Road becomes Bargates, proceeds down to the High street, left onto Castle Street, right onto Convent Walk to the quay.
-Photos of subsequent parts of the route are on the next page.
+The sequence starts from the railway bridge where Fairmile Road becomes Bargates, proceeds down to the High street, and left onto Castle Street.
+Photos of subsequent parts of the route are on following pages.

 I took this photo in the morning.
 By afternoon, the Coffee Pot is on the shadowed side of the street.